 In a future section, we’ll dive a bit deeper into using keywords to validate your idea, but for now here is a list of things to watch out for as you search for the term “health and safety management software”:

-If there are signs that other products exist out there, such as people advertising their products, then that's a really good thing.
-It shows it's a validated market and that people are willing to pay money for software solutions.
+Are there ads trying to advertise for this type of product?
+Do other products exist out there for the keyword you entered?
+Are there other related terms that come up that you can use to further refine your search?
+If there are signs that other products exist out there, such as people advertising their products, then that’s a really good thing.
+It shows it’s a validated market and that people are willing to pay money for software solutions.

 The Job Search Method helps you find problems that people have, based on their job description.
 It’s a repetable method that you can use to narrow down your search for finding SaaS ideas.

 In the next section, we’ll go over another method, called the App Store Method!

 App Stores are a great place to find SaaS ideas.
 They exist to solve problems for users of a particular platform, so it’s pretty easy to find the ideas within them.